Noxy31/ChatGPT-Like-Node-ReactJS-WebApp/README.md

 # THIS PROJECT IS STILL UNDER DEVELOPMENT.
 THE TEMPERATURE BAR WILL ALLOWS US TO CHANGE IT FROM THE FRONTEND AND A COUPLE MORE FEATURES WILL BE ADDED #

 # Note that I'm also working on a version of this app that will allow to use and test our own fine-tuned model, without the use of openai's api.
-Actually working on fine-tuning a alpaca-lora (LLama) model that will be implemented in the App, and an entire metrics dashboard will be created to evaluate fine-tuning and the chat page will alow to test it directly after. #
+Actually working on fine-tuning a alpaca-lora (LLama) model that will be implemented in the App, and an entire metrics dashboard will be created to evaluate fine-tuning in another tab.